 Label each end with a machine generated, self laminating label.

-Mechanical couplers or splices not permitted in copper cabling.
+Mechanical couplers or splices not permitted in copper or fiber cabling.

 Cable conductors shall be continuous from originating termination equipment to destination termination equipment.

-Telecommunications Outlet: Furnish and install appropriate number of female 8-pin modular jack connectors on one face plate at each T/O (telecommunications outlet) as indicated on Drawings.
+Telecommunications Outlet: Provide appropriate number of female 8-pin modular jack connectors on one face plate at each T/O (telecommunications outlet) as indicated on Drawings.

 Install faceplate over duplex outlet box, double duplex outlet box, or raceway knockout, level and in alignment with adjacent faceplates.